rklaehn/ipfs-embed-ipfs-camp-2022/raw.md

 ## Tradeoffs

 - very slow compared to in mem graph travesal
-- was fast to implement and bulletproof because of SQLite ACID guarantees
+- was fast to implement
+- bulletproof because of SQLite ACID guarantees

 # GC time limits